nbessi/odoo_new_api_guideline/source/environment.rst

 A model is a representation of a business Object.

-It is bascially a class that have has class property various fields that are stored in Database.
+It is bascially a class that define various class knowhow and fields that are stored in database.
-All functions define in a Model can previously be called directly.
+All functions define in a Model where previously callable directly by the Model.

-This paradigm has changes as generaly you should not access Model directly but a RecordSet see :ref:`recordset`
+This paradygm has changed as generaly you should not access Model directly but a RecordSet see :ref:`recordset`

 To instanciate a model you must inherit an openerp.model.Model: ::